ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

       9.  /sightings/<country>-<region>-cities
       10. /sightings/city-<city>
     ```
-  - Ouput above details how to download the data and provides a list of the ten queryable routes
+  - Output above details how to download the data and provides a list of the ten queryable routes

 #### Brief description of each queryable route